stewythe1st/Prisoners-Dilemna/README.md

 ### Running

 Use the included ```run.sh``` to compile and run the program.
 You will need to supply the configuration file as an argument.
+If no specific configuration file is supplied, it will assume ```default.cfg```.

 ```bash
 ./run.sh cfg/default.cfg